ITArchitect111/IT-Networking-Security-for-LAN/README.md

 ---

 ## How to Use
-1. Open the `IT Network 5(Office LAN Architecture).pkt` file using **Cisco Packet Tracer**.
+1. Open the `IT Network 6(IT Security for LAN).pkt` file using **Cisco Packet Tracer**.
-2. Check Network devices if they have DHCP, VLANs, and Telephony.
+2. Check Network devices if they have DHCP, VLANs, and ACLS.
-3. Analyze the Topology and try to ping each devices.
-4. Test communication via IP Phones across the network.
+3. Ping HTTP Service per VLAN.
+4. Try to ping outside IP Address in VLAN Department.
-5. Try to access web server using it-web.ph in End devices using Browser
+5. Try to config `show ip nat trans` in Router enable mode.
+6. Open the dedicated DNS of each VLAN in Browser using their domain name or IP Adddress.
+7. Try to open FTP in cmd of end devices in VLAN Department by putting `ftp 172.111.65.3` and put the dedicated username and password.
 ---

 ## Author